bs03702/Adjacency-Matrix-to-Edge-List/README.md

 #Adjacency Matrix to Edge List

 This is a simple Python script to convert any given [adjacency matrix](http://en.wikipedia.org/wiki/Adjacency_matrix) into an edge list.
+The repository comes with an IPython Notebook file (***.ipynb**).

-The tool can be interesting for anyone working with graph analysis.
-The git also includes an IPython Notebook file (***.ipynb**) with the script.
+The script can be interesting for anyone working with graph visualizations, as most programs such as Gephi require edge lists as an input.
+That being said, this script is recommended for use outside of MATLAB or R/Python libraries such as [igraph](http://igraph.org/r/doc/conversion.html) or [networkx](http://networkx.github.io/documentation/latest/reference/convert.html), providing similar functionality.

 Convert Tables
 -----